csiro-data-school/statistical-modelling/_episodes/01-intro.md

 Note: year is also a source of variation 'controlling fo year' = comparing yields WITHIN year and combining differences location is an enormous source of variation.

+5. Does diet affect milk yield in Holstein-Frisian cows?

+Message 1: good experimental design matters.
+Message 3 The analysis should match the scientific question of interest.
+We need a statistical model of the experiment.
+Message 4: A statistical model enables accumulation of evidence across experiments.
+Message 5: A statistical model can incorporate data structure for appropriate inference.

+T-tests are not enough!